 Seizure First Aid

-What You Should and Shouldn’t Do When You Witness a Seizure
+What You Should and Shouldn’t Do if You Witness a Seizure

 Although most seizures are not medical emergencies, witnessing them can be frightening.
 Depending on the type of seizure, the individual may fall, shake, jerk, and lose consciousness.